Neosperience/backpack/README.md

 ### CWTachometer

 `CWTachometer` is a `Tachometer` subclass that reports frame processing time statistics to [AWS CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) service.
 You can use this class as a drop-in to your frame processing loop.
-It will give you detailed statistics about the behavior the timing of your application and you can mount [CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) on this metric to receive email or sms notification when your application stops processing the video for whatever reason.
+It will give you detailed statistics about the behavior the timing of your application and you can mount [CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) on this metric to receive email or SMS notifications when your application stops processing the video for whatever reason.

 To successfully use `CWTachometer`, you should grant the execution of the following operations to the Panorama Application IAM Role: